tencent-quantum-lab/3T/README.md

 before relaxing the structure back to generate the final protein-ligand conformations, as shown in the figure below:

 ![Alt text](2_structure_generation/Images/3T_Workflow.png?raw=true "Title")

+The corresponding manuscript describing this work is posted on arXiv: https://arxiv.org/abs/2301.00984.

 ## Dependency